Idaho Possession of Paraphernalia

 What is Paraphernalia?

-Drug paraphernalia is a term that includes any item that can be used in connection with illegal drugs.
+Drug paraphernalia is a term that includes any item that is used in connection with illegal drugs.
 Drug paraphernalia can be divided into two main categories:

 This distinction can be important, especially since things like ordinary household items such as scales or spoons can be also used in the distribution or consumption of illegal drugs.
 The circumstances of where the items were found and what they were found with becomes important to the case.